rubyreferences/rubyref/jekyll/developing/documenting.md

 end
 ```

-Another popular Ruby documentation tool is [YARD](https://yardoc.org/).
+Another popular Ruby documentation tool is <a href='https://yardoc.org/'
-It supports RDoc format, and also provides more formalized approach,
+class='remote' target='_blank'>YARD</a>.
+It supports RDoc format, and
+also provides more formalized approach, with tags specifying various
-with tags specifying various aspects of documentation.
-Here is an
+aspects of documentation.
+Here is an example of YARD documentation
-example of YARD documentation format, taken from its README:
+format, taken from its README:

 ```ruby